-- [F15(1) Rules of court with respect to the practice and procedure of the court (to be called "Court of Protection Rules") may be made in accordance with Part 1 of Schedule 1 to the Constitutional Reform Act 2005.] - F15(2) Court of Protection Rules may, in particular, make provision- - (a) as to the manner and form in which proceedings are to be commenced;
+[F16(1) Rules of court with respect to the practice and procedure of the court (to be called "Court of Protection Rules") may be made in accordance with Part 1 of Schedule 1 to the Constitutional Reform Act 2005.]

 Changes to legislation: There are currently no known outstanding effects for the Mental Capacity Act 2005, Part 2.
 (See end of Document for details)